syntaxseed/symfony-console-philips-hue/README.md

 * Create a `GetLightsCommand` Command class.
 * TAG: 0.2.0 = simple command to get lights.

 * Add better error handling and create a 'turn on' command.
+This one takes in arguments.

+* Later commands - just show code as slides.